zhelgadis/Epic.NET/_posts/2011-10-11-the-smartest-question.markdown

 That's where a domain model can help.

 We are developers, focused on scalability issues, nasty networking problems and the so.
-We are so good with this complex things that we loose the simple reason why we do them.
+We are so good with these complex things that we loose the simple reason why we do them.
 At the end of the day, it's just a matter of making life easier to someone.
 According to who is the beneficiary, our work helps the goods or the evils.